 As most people can imagine, a trip to the emergency room for a serious condition can easily result in hundreds of thousands of dollars in medical bills.
 Compare that risk to the cost of providing health insurance until the divorce judgement is entered; it may make sense to keep them covered.
 Once you are divorced, the doctrine does not apply, as noted previously, so you are looking at this one year separation period of possible financial exposure.
 This is not to say that you cannot seek some sort of reimbursement from your spouse or a credit as spousal support for this coverage, that is certainly an option.
 If your divorce is not final, be sure to consult with an experienced North Carolina Divorce Lawyer so you are aware of any risks you may be subjecting yourself to in an effort to save you money.

 Need an Experienced Raleigh Divorce Lawyer?

 The Doyle Law Group, P.A., Attorneys at Law has been representing clients for over 14 years, garnering a reputation as an aggressive Raleigh divorce law firm.
-Their team is highly experienced and qualified in handling family law and divorce cases.
+Their team is highly experienced and qualified in handling divorce cases including uncontested, contested, collaborative, no-fault, simple, and military.
 Contact The Doyle Law Group, P.A. today to schedule your legal consultation by calling 919-301-8843 or by submitting a request online in the form below.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.